 One of the worst things that you’ll ever need to deal with when you’re a small business owner is the departure of one or more of your most important and qualified staff members.
-After spending years finding and training the perfect employees for their position, watching them walk out the door to work somewhere else and having someone else come in to be trained can be very stressful and time consuming.
-The problem gets much worse when it’s your star bartender or server hits the road, so trying to increase employee retention is vital to running a successful bar and nightclub.
+Likely, you’ve spent years finding and training the perfect employees for their position.
+So, watching them walk out the door to work somewhere else and having someone else come in to be trained can be very stressful and time consuming. in general, retaining your qualified bar staff needs to be a a major priority.
+Sadly, the problem gets much worse when it’s your star bartender or server hits the road!
+So, trying to increase employee retention is vital to running a successful bar and nightclub.

 Though there are certain circumstances that are completely out of the control of both you and your employees, there are many reasons that bar owners lose employees that can be avoided.
 Here is a short list of reasons why employees quit so you can take the proper steps to rectify any workplace related issues that could lead to your being short-staffed.

 Management is the most important aspect of retaining your good employees.
 If your manager is not good at their job or can’t relate well with some or all of your employees, it may be time for a change.
 A good manager will communicate with your staff, keep updated with their needs and feelings, and keep your business running smoothly.
 Imagine not having your bar ready for hunting season on a game trail.
 Without the right people, this could be your sad reality.

 Though many of your staff members and managers will form personal relationships that exceed the confines of your bar or nightclub, keeping a professional work environment is essential.
 When any employee feels that their personal space has been violated, they will seek employment somewhere else.

 Knowing who to hire is just as important as how you treat an employee once they’re on the staff, so make sure your manager knows how to interview people and check their references.
 Nothing leads to a vacancy in your staff faster than an employee who can’t do their job properly from the start.